SimonBiggs/scriptedforms/scriptedforms/docs/create-your-own-angular-jupyterlab-extension.md

-# Create your own Angular JupyerLab extension
+# Create your own Angular JupyterLab extension

 ScriptedForms is built on top of [Angular](https://angular.io) and it is embedded within [PhosphorJS](http://phosphorjs.github.io/) so that it can be